ethereum/EIPs/EIPS/eip-draft_gas_stations_network.md

     * Records `gasLeft()` as initial_gas for later payment.
     * Verifies the transaction is sent from a registered relay.
     * Verifies that the signature of the internal transaction matches its stated origin (sender's key).
+    * Verifies that the relay address written in the transaction matches msg.sender.
     * Verifies that the transaction's `nonce` matches the stated origin's nonce in `RelayHub.nonces`.
     * Checks `Relay.balance` and emits `NeedsFunding(Relay)` to alert the owner if it runs low.
     * Calls recipient's `may_relay` function, asking whether it's going to accept the transaction.
 If not, `RelayHub` reverts.